MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

-* might be a good idea to verify the checksum of the downloaded data. if the checksum of the file downloaded does not agree with what is in the message, duplicate suppression fails, and looping results.
+* might be a good idea to verify the checksum of the downloaded data. if the checksum of the file downloaded does not agree with what is in the notification message, duplicate suppression fails, and looping results.

 * one case of download is when retrievalURL is not a normal file download. in v03, there is a retPath fields for exactly this case.
 This new feature